-The Importance of Play for Children with ASD
+The Importance of Play for Autistic Children

 Play is an important part of a child’s development.
 It builds fine and gross motor skills, social skills, communication skills, language, thinking and problem solving skills.
-In children with ASD, play can be very limited.
+In autistic children, play can be very limited.
 For example, a child may want to play alone, engage in repetitive play like lining up toys or moving from them from point A to point B and then back again, or play with the same thing over and over.
 Children can learn play skills with guidance and by structuring play.
 Let’s explore the aspect of play a little deeper.

 How does ASD affect play?

 ASD affects both social and communication skills.
 Social interactions are challenging because there is an unwillingness to allow others to share experiences and a lack of understanding of thoughts and feelings of others.
 Understanding nonverbal cues such as facial expressions, tone of voice, and gestures is difficult.
 There are problems with imagination.
-Not knowing how to pretend can lead to repetitive actions that is only meaningful to the child.
+Not knowing how to pretend can lead to repetitive actions that are only meaningful to the child.

 Because of the difficulties, the development of these important play skills may be affected: